emanuel-alvgard/only-js/README.md

 **Disclamer**
 ------
++ This project is currently being developed by a single person and will continue to be so until it has passed it's most experimental stage.
-The file "runtime.html" is representing a generated output.
++ The file "runtime.html" is representing a generated output.
-Hence the runtime is currently developed in a single html file that is in a very experimental stage.
+Hence the runtime is currently being programmed in a single html file.

 **Examples**
 ------